The Lattice

 The Inner Ring

-Mercury-Venus orbital bandClosest to the Sun.
+Mercury–Venus orbital bandClosest to the Sun.
 Highest energy density.
-Automated collectors with minimal human presence.
+Most dangerous conditions.
+Automated collectors dominate—minimal human presence.
+This is where power originates.

 The Processing Band

-Earth-Mars orbital bandWhere raw energy transforms.
-Refineries, manufacturing, habitat clusters.
-Most population lives here.
+Earth–Mars orbital bandWhere raw energy transforms into usable forms.
+Refineries, manufacturing platforms, habitat clusters.
+Most of the Lattice's two million residents live here.

 The Outer Reaches

 Belt-adjacentThe network's edge.
-Energy transmitted to asteroid mining.
+Energy transmitted to support asteroid mining and outer-system operations.
 Frontier territory, still being built.
+Corporate oversight attenuates to nothing.

 The Apex Array

-Inner Ring, 0.4 AU from SunTwelve stations capturing more energy than Earth's entire pre-Cascade civilization consumed.
+Inner Ring · 0.4 AU from SunTwelve stations working in concert to capture and transmit more energy than Earth's entire pre-Cascade civilization consumed.
 Eleven are fully automated.
 The twelfth—Apex Station Nine—maintains a crew of thirty-eight under Station Commander Reva Okafor, a former Ironclad structural engineer who took the posting because nobody else would.

 New Prosperity

-The Mosaic is rumored to maintain at least three of her forty-seven simultaneous consciousness nodes in New Prosperity's datacenter.
+The Mosaic is rumored to maintain at least three of her forty-seven simultaneous consciousness nodes in New Prosperity's datacenter—a facility drawing enough power to run 200,000 simulated human-equivalent processes.
 If true, the first distributed transcendent being has chosen the Lattice as part of her existence.
+She doesn't do interviews.

 The Assembly Yards